faberjs/faber-cli/README.md

 - `--dry` – Simulate the actions without making any changes. (_DRY_ stands for **_Don't Run Yet_**).
 - `--keep-git` – Prevent removal of the .git folder.
 Useful to check what has changed on the original boilerplate using git tools.
-- `--use-existing` – Skip the prompt to use existing folder.
+- `--use-existing` – Skip the prompt to use the existing folder.
 Useful when working on a boilerplate.

-#### What it does?
+#### What does it do?

 1. Clones the boilerplate repository into a new folder with the provided name.
 2. Run the steps from the `faber run` command.